dividedby-0/dividedby-0/README.md

 I enjoy solving coding challenges and building algorithms on [Codewars](https://www.codewars.com/) — have a look at [my completed solutions](https://www.codewars.com/users/dividedby-0/completed_solutions) there.

+**NOTE: If you don't see much going on on this profile, it's because I'm pushing commits and code to other (work-related) platforms**

 ## 🛠️ Tech I have worked with
 Here are a few things I've picked up along my journey.